Mathematics Ambassador Project MATHS4114P

 Requirements of Entry

-Students should show an interest in primary or secondary education.
-Candidates will be interviewed as part of the selection process for admission to the course.
-Before starting the course, students must successfully complete the Disclosure Scotland process.
+Students should demonstrate an interest in primary or secondary education.
+Candidates will be required to apply in writing (and possibly be interviewed) as part of the selection process for admission to the course.
+Before starting the course, students must successfully complete the Disclosure Scotland process

 Assessment